MonicaaDu/Disaster-Response-Project/README.md

 - SQLlite Database Libraqries: SQLalchemy
 - Web App and Data Visualization: Flask, Plotly

+## File Descriptions
+1.App folder including the templates folder and "run.py" for the web application 2.Data folder containing "DisasterResponse.db", "disaster_categories.csv", "disaster_messages.csv" and "process_data.py" for data cleaning and transfering and ETL    Preparation Notebook prsent data processing step by step
+3.Models folder including "classifier.pkl" and "train_classifier.py" for the Machine Learning model and ML Pipeline Preparation Notebook present Machine Learning Model step by step
+4. which were used for the project building

 ## Executing Program
 1. Run the following commands in the project's root directory to set up your database and model:
 - To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db